erikc5000/island-time/README.md

 ## Initialization

-Prior to using Island Time, it must first be initialized with an approriate `TimeZoneRulesProvider`.
+Prior to using Island Time, it must first be initialized with an appropriate `TimeZoneRulesProvider`.
 If you fail to do that, you're likely to see a `TimeZoneRulesException` the first time you perform an operation that requires access to the time zone database (ie. `Date.now()`).

 On iOS and JVM, `PlatformDefault` should be used.
 Note that the need to explicitly initialize the platform default provider may be removed in the near future.